 A visit to Crawford Lake Conservation Area during maple season is a great opportunity to learn about the Indigenous origins as well as current practices of maple sugaring.

-Visitors can join a guided maple and birch syrup-tasting session, visit the ‘First Harvest: Celebrating Sweet Water‘ exhibit in a replica 15th-century Longhouse Village, watch a Sweet Water demonstration by a fire in the Longhouse Village and enjoy some maple taffy made on snow.
+Visitors can join a guided maple and birch syrup-tasting session, visit the ‘Spirit of the Lake‘ exhibit featuring work of Indigenous artists in a replica 15th-century Longhouse Village, watch a Sweet Water demonstration by a fire in the Longhouse Village and enjoy some maple taffy made on snow.
+There will also be Children’s Craft activities available.

 Where: 3115 Conservation Road, Milton